Moving Abroad Checklist: What to Do When Moving Country

 Sort out your tax

-HM Revenue and Customs (HMRC) will need to be notified of your intention to move abroad as you may still be liable to pay tax.
-In many cases, you may need to complete a P85 form from HMRC, especially if you’re not returning to the UK or unsure when your return will be.
-If you’re planning on working abroad, finding relevant information on income tax and any other taxes you may have to pay in your destination country is essential.
+HM Revenue and Customs (HMRC) will need to be notified of your intention to move abroad as you may still be liable for paying tax.
+In many cases, you may be required to complete a P85 form from HMRC, especially if you do not plan to return to the UK or are unsure when your return will be.
+If you’re looking to find a job abroad, make sure you research into the rates of income tax (and any other taxes you may have to pay) in your destination country.

 Cancel utilities and subscriptions

-If you have a mobile phone contract, utility bills or other subscriptions, you’ll need to cancel these, unless you’re keeping your original property vacant.
-Utility providers, including gas and electricity suppliers, will need an updated energy reading to send you a final bill.
+If you have a mobile phone contract, utility bills or other subscriptions, you’ll need to cancel these before leaving the country.
+Utility providers, including gas and electricity suppliers, will need you to provide an energy reading - taken on the day you leave the property - to send you a final bill.

 Redirect your mail

-Don’t forget to redirect your mail with Royal Mail to ensure you receive important post at your new address.
-Plus, there are extra costs for more than one person.
-If you’re on a budget and looking to save money, you could ask the new occupants at your old address to save any mail for you and ask a family member to collect it.
+Don’t forget to redirect your post (Royal Mail offers a redirection service) to ensure you continue to receive any important mail at your new address.
+Alternatively, you could ask the new occupiers to save your mail, and get a friend or family member to collect it for you.

 - Travel insurance